 Habilitation VI UK is the professional body membership organisation in the UK which helps and supports habilitation specialists and habilitation assistants, who work with Children & Young People (C&YP) who have a vision impairment.

 We are all specialists in mobility & independence skills and our aim is to enable a child or young person to attain and maintain maximum independence, full physical, mental, social and vocational ability; full inclusion and participation in all aspects of life (as stated in Article 26 Convention on the rights of Persons with Disabilities).

-Our work focuses on teaching mobility and independence skills which are important educational outcomes and form an essential part of the extended curriculum for C&YP with a visual impairment.
+Our work focuses on teaching mobility and independence skills which are important educational outcomes and form an essential part of the extended core curriculum for C&YP with a vision impairment.
 Our students are usually in the age range of birth to 19 years old although many Specialists now also work with young adults who have a vision impairment up to age 25, since the publication of the SEND Guidelines 2015 .
 Children in Scotland with Special Educational Needs, referred to ASL, Additional Support for Learning, will usually be subject to a CSP (Co-Ordinated Support Plan).
 This document outlines the multi-agency involvement in the child’s care.
 There will also be an IEP (individual educational programme) which details progress and targets in literacy, numeracy and health & well being.
 A considerable proportion of the C&YP that we work with have additional disabilities such as physical and learning disabilities.